 BAAS Concentration: Business

-As a secondary concentration, Business requires 37 hours of coursework and includes the following courses:
+As a secondary concentration, Business requires includes courses like:

 - Principles of Accounting